danielbolan/danielbolan.github.io/content/posts/topographic-halftone-patterns.md

 A coworker recommended I use [Whitewall](https://whitewall.com) to print, and I have to say I was quite happy with their service.
 They said it would arrive in 9 business days, but it showed up in less than 2, and the quality of the print was more than suitable.

-I'm very happy with out this turned out, though with there was an enormous amount of fiddling necessary to produce decent results and I feel it still lacks a lot of the compositional finesse that Ed Fairburn is able to pull off.
+I'm very happy with how this turned out, though with there was an enormous amount of fiddling necessary to produce decent results and I feel it still lacks a lot of the compositional finesse that Ed Fairburn is able to pull off.
 If you're interested in a piece in this style, but want a better result without tweaking variables for hours, I highly recommend you look into [commissioning some of Ed's incredible work.](https://edfairburn.com/commission-info/)